Ghost town: Africa

 Wars and rebellions in some African countries have left many towns and villages deserted.
 Since 2003, when President François Bozizé came to power, thousands of citizens of the Central African Republic have been forced to flee their homes as a result of the escalating conflict between armed rebels and government troops.
 Villages accused of supporting the rebels, such as Beogombo Deux near Paoua, are ransacked by government soldiers.
 Those who are not killed have no choice but to escape to refugee camps.
-The instability in the region also leaves organized and well-equipped bandits free to terrorize the populace, often leaving villages abandoned in their wake.
+The instability in the region also leaves organised and well-equipped bandits free to terrorise the populace, often leaving villages abandoned in their wake.
 Elsewhere in Africa, the town of Lukangol was burnt to the ground during tribal clashes in South Sudan.
 Before its destruction, the town had a population of 20,000.
 The Libyan town of Tawergha had a population of around 25,000 before it was abandoned during the 2011 civil war, and it has remained empty since.
+As of January 2026, El Fasher, the de-facto capital city of Darfur, was largely abandoned, described by UN officials as a "crime scene".

 Many of the ghost towns in mineral-rich Africa are former mining towns.
-Shortly after the start of the 1908 diamond rush in German South-West Africa, now known as Namibia, the German Imperial government claimed sole mining rights by creating the Sperrgebiet ("forbidden zone"), effectively criminalizing new settlement.
+Shortly after the start of the 1908 diamond rush in German South-West Africa, now known as Namibia, the German Imperial government claimed sole mining rights by creating the Sperrgebiet ("forbidden zone"), effectively criminalising new settlement.
 The small mining towns of this area, among them Pomona, Elizabeth Bay and Kolmanskop, were exempt from this ban, but the denial of new land claims soon rendered all of them ghost towns.